Margin Calculations

 -

-Adverse PnL Buffer - Additional buffer when positions are underwater:
+Adverse PnL Buffer - Additional buffer on stress loss:

 - Notional Buffer - Percentage of total notional exposure: